nodejs/node/BUILDING.md

 (if you only want to run the JavaScript tests then you do not need to run the first command `./configure --coverage`).

-_Note that generating a test coverage report can take several minutes._
+_Generating a test coverage report can take several minutes._

 To collect coverage for a subset of tests you can set the `CI_JS_SUITES` and `CI_NATIVE_SUITES` variables: